 Check Your Connections

 The most likely cause of the problem is that something genuinely isn’t connected properly.
 The first thing to do is to check you’ve screwed your tank down onto the connection point of your mod securely.
-Simply unscrew your tank and reattach it, and then give it another try.
-On most modern devices, when you screw it on, a message will pop up asking if it’s the same coil as you were using previously or a new coil.
+Simply unscrew your tank, reattach it and then give it another try.
+On most modern devices, when you screw it on a message will pop up asking if it’s the same coil as you were using previously or a new coil.
 If this doesn’t happen, just try to fire again and see if you get the same error.

 If this doesn’t work, it could still be a physical connection issue, just with your atomizer head (or “coil”) and the tank, rather than with the tank and your mod.
 Unscrew the base of the tank to get access to the atomizer head – you might have to empty the juice out of the tank before doing this in some cases, but this depends on your specific tank.
 Now find the point where your coil connects to the base of the tank.